markraud/nfsVolCreateCmds/README.md

 # nfsVolCreateCmds
-This program generates the commands for creating a new NFS exported volume on NetApp storage
+This program generates the commands for creating a new NFS volume on NetApp storage